eirena003/CdSe-quantumdots-UVis-fluorescence/README.md

 **Fig. 2**: [Engineered Nanomaterials and Their Properties: A Review](https://bbrc.in/engineered-nanomaterials-and-their-properties-a-review-2/), Bioscience Biotechnology Research Communications, accessed May 7, 2025.
 </div>
-In this experiment, we use the particle-in-1D-box model (Fig. 3) to simplify the calculations of the QDs size.
-We treat the QDs diameter as the box length for the derivation of energy from the Schrödinger Equation, and while the energy of the box can be calculated with measured UV-Vis absorbed or Fluorescence emitted wavelengths, the diameter can be estimated.
+In this experiment, we use the particle-in-3D-box model (Fig. 3) to simplify the calculations of the QDs size.
+We treat the QDs radius as the box length for the derivation of energy from the Schrödinger Equation, and while the energy of the box can be calculated with measured UV-Vis absorbed or Fluorescence emitted wavelengths, the radius can be estimated.

 <div align="center">